-- e.
-The pediatric member needs PDN services for oxygen administration only if there is documentation of rapid desaturation without the oxygen as evidenced by a drop in pulse oximeter readings below 85% within 15-20 minutes, and/or respiratory rate increases, and/or heart rate increases and/or skin color changes.
-If oxygen is the only technology present, the URC shall review for an individual determination of medical necessity for PDN. - f.
-The pediatric member needs PDN services during the hours required for prolonged intravenous infusions, including Total Parenteral Nutrition (TPN), medications and fluids. - g. c.
-The Utilization Review Contractor (URC) shall consider combinations of technologies and co-morbidities when making medical determinations. for the following medical conditions: - A pediatric member with tube feedings, including nasogastric tube, gastric tube, gastric button and jejunostomy tube, whether intermittent or not, who is not on mechanical ventilation. - An adult member with a tracheostomy, who is not on mechanical ventilation or being weaned from mechanical ventilation. - iii) An adult member with a tracheostomy decannulation, who is not on mechanical ventilation or being weaned from mechanical ventilation. - iv) An adult member who has Continuous Positive Airway Pressure (C-PAP), but is not on mechanical ventilation or being weaned from mechanical ventilation. - An adult member with oxygen supplementation, who is not on mechanical ventilation or being weaned from mechanical ventilation. - vi) An adult member receiving prolonged intravenous infusions, including Total Parenteral Nutrition (TPN), medications and fluids who is not on mechanical ventilation or being weaned from mechanical ventilation. - vii)

-An adult member with tube feedings that are continuous, including nasogastric tube, gastric tube, gastric button and jejunostomy tube who is not on mechanical ventilation nor being weaned from mechanical ventilation. - 7.
-The medical judgment of the attending physician and the URC shall be used to determine if the criteria are met wherever the medical criteria are not defined by specific measurements. - 8.540.2.B.
-The criteria for approval of PDN services is based upon the submission of records that demonstrate the skilled nature of the nursing care provided, including physician and/or allowed practitioner records, specialty notes, and nursing notes. - 8.540.2.C.
-A member's need for skilled nursing care is based solely on their unique condition and individual needs at the time the services were ordered and what was, at that time, expected to be appropriate treatment throughout the certification period, whether the illness or injury is acute, chronic, terminal, stable, or expected to extend over a long period.
+- a.
+The pediatric client needs PDN services for oxygen administration only if there is documentation of rapid desaturation without the oxygen as evidenced by a drop in pulse oximeter readings below 85% within 15-20 minutes, and/or respiratory rate increases, and/or heart rate increases and/or skin color changes.
+If oxygen is the only technology present, the URC shall review for an individual determination of medical necessity for PDN. - b.
+The pediatric client needs PDN services during the hours required for prolonged intravenous infusions, including Total Parenteral Nutrition (TPN), medications and fluids. - c.
+The URC shall consider combinations of technologies and co-morbidities when making medical determinations for the following medical conditions: - A pediatric client with tube feedings, including nasogastric tube, gastric tube, gastric button and jejunostomy tube, whether intermittent or not, who is not on mechanical ventilation. - ii.
+An adult client with a tracheostomy, who is not on mechanical ventilation or being weaned from mechanical ventilation. - iii.
+An adult client with a tracheostomy decannulation, who is not on mechanical ventilation or being weaned from mechanical ventilation. - iv.
+An adult client who has Continuous Positive Airway Pressure (C-PAP), but is not on mechanical ventilation or being weaned from mechanical ventilation. - v.
+An adult client with oxygen supplementation, who is not on mechanical ventilation or being weaned from mechanical ventilation. - vi.
+An adult client receiving prolonged intravenous infusions, including Total Parenteral Nutrition (TPN), medications and fluids who is not on mechanical ventilation or being weaned from mechanical ventilation. - vii.
+An adult client with tube feedings that are continuous, including nasogastric tube, gastric tube, gastric button and jejunostomy tube who is not on mechanical ventilation nor being weaned from mechanical ventilation. - 8.
+The medical judgment of the attending physician and the URC shall be used to determine if the criteria are met wherever the medical criteria are not defined by specific measurements. - 10.
+The criteria for approval of PDN services is based upon the submission of records that demonstrate the skilled nature of the nursing care provided, including physician and/or allowed practitioner records, specialty notes, and nursing notes. - A member's need for skilled nursing care is based solely on their unique condition and individual needs at the time the services were ordered and what was, at that time, expected to be appropriate treatment throughout the certification period, whether the illness or injury is acute, chronic, terminal, stable, or expected to extend over a long period.